nzge/nzge.github.io/projects/bionic-hamstring.md

 One suggested augmentation to the bionic framework takes inspiration from the Ilizarov technique, which takes inspiration from limb lengthening surgery techniques.
 Wires are driven into the bone, forming bone anchors.
 Metal halos are attached to these wires surrounding the target limb.
 This surgical technique provides a rigid base to which the bionic can be attached, while also solving the problem of placing undesired pressure on the affected muscle.

-This technique is not well studied for its ability to withstand dynamic loading patterns, such as those sustained under walking and control inputs from our actuated system.
+This technique is not well studied for its ability to withstand dynamic loading patterns, such as those sustained under walking and control inputs from our actuated system [^18][^19].
 Although potentially reversible, there may also be unwarranted bone growth at anchor sites.
 The surgery is also quite invasive.
 For these reasons, this surgery may not be the most suitable option for our given pathology.

 {% include figure.html
    src="/assets/media/bionic-hamstring_media/ilizarov.png"